mantrajsframework/mantrad/docs/05-mantra-component-definition.md

 {
     "name": "<name of the component>",
     "version": "<version of the component>",
-    "mantraversion": "<Mantra compatible version>",
+    "mantraversion": "<Mantra compatible version (optional)>",
     "description": "<description of the component (optional)">,
-    "dependencies":  [<array with the name of the component (optional)>], "defaultconfig": { <json object with component configuration (optional)> }
+    "dependencies":  [<array with the name of the components dependencies (optional)>], "defaultconfig": { <json object with the default component configuration (optional)> }
 }
 ```

-Properties *name*, *version* and *mantraversion* are mandatories.
+Only properties *name* and *version* are mandatories.

-When Mantra looks for components, check *"ComponentsLocations"* property in mantraconfig.json and iterates for all folders indicated in it.
+When Mantra looks for components, check *"ComponentsLocations"* property in [mantraconfig.json](/docs/36-mantraconfig-json-file.md) and iterates for all folders indicated in it where components should be located.

-If a folder contains a file with the name *mantra.json* file, then Mantra considers it as a Mantra component:
+If a folder contains a file with the name *mantra.json* file, then Mantra considers it as a Mantra component.

 The name of the component is considered the name of the folder which contains it.